Child car seat safety

 Our tough crash tests reveal which car seats will best protect your little one in a collision.
 These tests are specially designed by experts to be more demanding than the legal minimum standard requires, and include both front- and side-impact tests.
 If a child car seat scores less than 40% in our car seat tests overall, it automatically becomes a Which?
 Don't Buy.

-Some car seats have scored as low as 0%, and we encourage parents to make sure they know how to avoid potential safety risks by checking our list of Don't Buy car seats.
+Some car seats have scored as low as 0%.
+We encourage parents to make sure they know how to avoid potential safety risks by checking our list of Don't Buy car seats.

 Find out more about how we test child car seats.